HePeng2016/DistributionEncode/README.md

 # DistributionEncode
+# Dependencies
+  Armadillo package and mlpack package are necessary.

   The input file format is csv.
 A delimited text file that uses a comma to separate values without any head name and row name.